-Fitchburg State University has 14 academic departments.
+Fitchburg State University has 15 academic departments.
 Each department is the home for one or more academic programs at the undergraduate or graduate level.
-The academic departments are overseen by the Vice President for Academic Affairs.
+Academic departments are assembled into divisions under four academic deans.
+Each dean is the chief academic and administrative officer for their division.

-Fitchburg State University offers 27 undergraduate majors and more than 45 minors.
+Fitchburg State University offers 28 undergraduate majors, over 50 concentrations within the majors, and more than 45 minors.
 Each undergraduate program of study requires a minimum of 120 credits for graduation.
-Graduate programs include 22 master's degrees and certificates of advanced graduate studies.
+Graduate programs include over 22 master's degrees and certificates of advanced graduate studies.
 Each graduate program requires 30-39 credits to complete the degree.

 Research and Creative Practices